pytask-dev/pytask-latex/README.rst

 If you want to compile the same document with different command line options, you have to include the latex decorator in the parametrization just like with ``@pytask.mark.depends_on`` and ``@pytask.mark.produces``.
-Pass a dictionary for possible build steps and their options.
+Pass a dictionary for possible compilation steps and their options.

 .. code-block:: python